 The other side of this is aggression, which happens more often when you are attempting to photograph more than one guinea pig at a time.
 If a guinea pig is feeling threatened, it could become dangerous for the handler, you the photographer, and the other guinea pigs in the immediate vicinity.
 Signs of this are rapid side to side rump swivels, raised fur on the back of the guinea pig’s neck, teeth chattering, and an aggravated noise which sounds like purring, but means the opposite, called rumblestrutting.

 Photographing guinea pigs is one of the most rewarding experiences because there’s no adoptable pet quite like them.
 The more photographers willing to take the time to photograph these small and furry darlings, the higher chance that shelters around the world will be able to find them their forever homes!

 Need some ideas for promoting adoptable guinea pigs?
-Download our free guinea pig toolkit in the EDU library!
+Download our free guinea pig toolkit in the Marketing Resource Center!